 3D bots + customs

 Here are just a few of the 3D robots that I've built over the years.
-Most notably and most recently is KBOT, seen in the first slide here.
-KBOT is an 11 foot robot that was created for Kaleidoscope, a creative fun place for kids here in Kansas City.
+At 11 feet tall KBOT, seen in the third slide, is by far the largest robot I've created to date!
+KBOT was created for Kaleidoscope, a creative fun place for kids here in Kansas City.
 Kaleidoscope is owned by Hallmark and is located next to the Hallmark Visitor's Center near Crown Center.

 For more information about the KBOT, check out this post by Chris Duh, here: